MarkStrendin/KillingFloor2DedicatedServerConfig/Readme.md

 - [Changing difficulty in Web Admin](#changing-difficulty-in-web-admin)
 - [Enabling friendly fire](#Enabling-friendly-fire)

+# What is this?

+This is my notes for setting up a Killing Floor 2 dedicated server ona dedicated computer or virtual machine.
+Copies of my config files are included in this repo for reference, but you do not need to use them if you configure your own.

 # Resources
 The official wiki page for setting up a dedicated server is a great resource: https://wiki.killingfloor2.com/index.php?title=Dedicated_Server_(Killing_Floor_2)